 What Will You Study

-Our Philosophy degree allows you to study and debate important philosophical questions with expert academics and your peers.
+Our Philosophy degree allows you to study and debate important philosophical questions with academics in the field and your peers.
 How should we live?
 Is there a God?
 Are we free to act as we wish if everything is determined by prior causes?
 Why should we obey the law?
 Are goodness and beauty objective features of reality?
 Can science discover all the facts that can be known?

 These are some of the many challenging questions you will engage with in a Philosophy degree.
 At Lancaster, we approach these through contemporary philosophical debate, through engaging with important figures in the history of Philosophy – studying figures such as Plato, Descartes, Kant and Nietzsche – and also via contemporary philosophical debate.

 - Chinese Studies and Politics : BA Hons